lmmentel/mendeleev/docs/electronegativity.rst

 ..
 [8] Li, K., & Xue, D. (2009).
 New development of concept of electronegativity.
    Chinese Science Bulletin, 54(2), 328–334.
    `doi:10.1007/s11434-008-0578-9 <http://dx.doi.org/10.1007/s11434-008-0578-9>`_
 ..
+[9] Batsanov, S. S. (1982).
+Dielectric Methods of Studying the Chemical Bond and the Concept of Electronegativity.
+Russian Chemical Reviews, 51(7), 684–697.
+   `doi:10.1070/RC1982v051n07ABEH002900 <http://dx.doi.org/10.1070/RC1982v051n07ABEH002900>`_
-[9] Mulliken, R. S. (1934).
+..
+[10] Mulliken, R. S. (1934).
 A New Electroaffinity Scale; Together with Data on Valence States and on Valence Ionization Potentials and Electron Affinities.
    The Journal of Chemical Physics, 2(11), 782.
    `doi:10.1063/1.1749394 <http://dx.doi.org/10.1063/1.1749394>`_
 ..
-[10] Nagle, J. K. (1990).
+[11] Nagle, J. K. (1990).
 Atomic polarizability and electronegativity.
 Journal of the American Chemical Society, 112(12), 4741–4747.
    `doi:10.1021/ja00168a019 <http://dx.doi.org/10.1021/ja00168a019>`_
 ..
-[11] Pauling, L. (1932).
+[12] Pauling, L. (1932).
 THE NATURE OF THE CHEMICAL BOND.
 IV.
 THE ENERGY OF SINGLE BONDS AND THE RELATIVE ELECTRONEGATIVITY OF ATOMS.
 Journal of the American Chemical Society, 54(9), 3570–3582. doi:10.1021/ja01348a011
 ..
-[12] W. M. Haynes, Handbook of Chemistry and Physics 95th Edition, CRC Press, New York, 2014, ISBN-10: 1482208679, ISBN-13: 978-1482208672.
+[13] W. M. Haynes, Handbook of Chemistry and Physics 95th Edition, CRC Press, New York, 2014, ISBN-10: 1482208679, ISBN-13: 978-1482208672.
 ..
-[13] Sanderson, R. T. (1951).
+[14] Sanderson, R. T. (1951).
 An Interpretation of Bond Lengths and a Classification of Bonds.
 Science, 114(2973), 670–672.
    `doi:10.1126/science.114.2973.670 <http://dx.doi.org/10.1126/science.114.2973.670>`_
 ..
-[14] Sanderson, R. T. (1952).
+[15] Sanderson, R. T. (1952).
 An Explanation of Chemical Variations within Periodic Major Groups.
 Journal of the American Chemical Society, 74(19), 4792–4794.
    `doi:10.1021/ja01139a020 <http://dx.doi.org/10.1021/ja01139a020>`_
 .. [] Smith, D. W. (1990).
 Electronegativity in two dimensions: Reassessment and